 - The filter button configures a whole-dashboard filter.

-- All changes made to the charts and alerts on a dashboard need to be saved using the save button; changes can be discarded with the revert button.
+- All changes made to the charts on a dashboard need to be saved using the save button; changes can be discarded with the revert button.

 - Shared dashboards are visible to the whole team.